-The Hertie School’s Professor of Public Health and Education is a life-long student of adolescence.
+The Hertie School’s Professor of Public Health and Education turns his attention to Gen Z.

-These “theses” describe the constant interplay between nature and nurture, and explain how young people come to understand their own identities.
-Hurrelmann concludes that adolescence is a distinct and unique phase of life, not just a transitional period between childhood and adulthood.
-Young people on the verge of adulthood naturally find the topic fascinating, and Hurrelmann says they often receive him “like a pop-star.”
-He gets around 20-30 requests a year, which means he can’t visit every class that wants him.
-But he usually manages to connect at least via email or videoconference.
+These “theses” describe the interplay between nature and nurture that lead young people to understand their own identities.
+Hurrelmann says adolescence is a distinct and unique phase of life, not just a transitional period between childhood and adulthood.
+Young people on the verge of adulthood naturally find the topic fascinating, and when he comes to class he says they often receive him “like a pop-star.”

 The 10 maxims